 What does this reality mean for prospective and current Dynamics GP customers?
 Let's see how it affects each group specifically.

 If you have continued reading up to this point, then it is likely you have a strong interest in Microsoft Dynamics GP.
 So, the good news is you can still purchase this product.
-Microsoft has announced support for the product at least through the next five years.
+Microsoft has announced its continued Modern Lifecycle support for version 2018.2 and newer.
 More good news: you will be joining a large number of customers in North America with a strong user community.
 Dynamics GP is an ideal solution for firms whose primary needs are finance or distribution capabilities.
 While some light manufacturing does exist with Dynamics GP, it is very light and would not be a wise choice given the superior capabilities of Business Central.
 Furthermore, Dynamics GP could still be a good fit if you have members of your team that have deep experience with it or have a long-standing relationship with the partner from whom you would be sourcing the Dynamics GP.

-Microsoft has been very delicate in the discussion of the future of Dynamics GP, primarily out of respect and the desire not to lose such a large install base.
-However, if you follow the investment, or lack thereof, it is clear that Microsoft Dynamics GP is simply not a strategic part of Microsoft’s vision of the future.
-While Finance and Operations and Business Central are sexy new names, they are wholly based upon two of the Microsoft Dynamics products, Dynamics AX (formerly Axapta) and Dynamics NAV (formerly Navision).
-Microsoft desperately does not want a family fight, but it is clear they have picked the winners.
+Updating to a new version of GP will keep your system current and on the Modern Lifecycle.
+However, if you follow the investment or lack thereof, it is clear that Microsoft Dynamics GP is simply not a strategic part of Microsoft’s vision for the future.
+Microsoft desperately does not want a family fight, but it is clear they have picked the winner.
 For mid-sized companies seeking an end-to-end ERP solution, Microsoft Dynamics 365 Business Central is the platform of the future.

 For a more complete list of its capabilities, you can visit the Microsoft product website.
 Microsoft Dynamics 365 Business Central is far and away the fastest-growing product line (in terms of new customers) in the lineup.
 More customer adds leads to more product investment, which in turn leads to an even stronger product.
 If it were my company and money, Microsoft Dynamics 365 Business Central would be the smart investment.